Easy 5th Avenue Pudding: Chocolate, Peanut Butter, and Banana

 - Optional to sprinkle crumbs from the box or crush wafers yourself to coat uncovered pudding on top.
 Make sure no banana is uncovered to turn dark.
-(Bananas stay so fresh in this which is really great because I often make this dish to keep bananas from going to waste so they are not bought fresh yet keep fresh looking at least two days and I don't know past that since it is gone by then even without company around!)
+(Bananas stay so fresh in this, which is really great because I often make this dish to keep bananas from going to waste.
+In the pudding, they're good for at least two days; I don't know past that since it is gone by then even without company around!)

 Crunchy or Creamy